XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Introduction

-The main contributions of our work are as follows: \begin{itemize} \item We propose XGrasp, a real-time gripper-aware grasp detection framework that efficiently handles multiple gripper types while maintaining superior computational efficiency compared to existing methods. \item We propose a systematic approach for augmenting existing grasp datasets with multi-gripper annotations to address significant data constraints in gripper-aware grasp learning. \item We establish pathways for integrating advanced vision-language capabilities into robot grasping while demonstrating compatibility with vision foundation models. \item We significantly improve inference speed compared with existing gripper-aware methods while maintaining competitive grasp performance across diverse gripper configurations. \end{itemize} The remainder of this paper is organized as follows.
+The main contributions can be summarized as follows: \begin{itemize} \item We propose a multi-gripper data augmentation methodology that automatically generates multi-gripper grasp annotations from existing single-gripper datasets. \item We design a two-stage hierarchical architecture that decouples grasp point prediction (GPP) and angle-width determination (AWP), simultaneously achieving real-time inference speed and high grasp success rate. \item We propose a quality-aware contrastive learning strategy for AWP to learn a gripper-agnostic embedding space anchored on optimal grasp samples, enabling zero-shot generalization to novel gripper configurations. \end{itemize}

+The remainder of this paper is organized as follows.
 Section \ref{section:Labeling} describes methods for augmenting existing grasp datasets with multi-gripper annotations.
 Section \ref{section:Method} explains the detailed structure and training methodology of the XGrasp framework, and Section \ref{section:Experiments} presents the experimental results of the proposed method.